albytseng/limited-use/README.md

   - `callback` - The function to limit in use.
 Any arguments passed to `use()` will be passed to this function.
   - `limit` - The maximum number of times the call can be called.
 Optional, default 1.
 - __`.use(...args)`__
-  - Calls the callback function with `args`.
+  - Calls `callback(...args)`.
 - __`.disuse()`__
   - After this function is called, any future calls to `use()` will have no effect.
 - __`.isUsable`__
-  - True if the number of uses so far is not greater than or equal to the `limit`.
+  - True if the number of uses so far is less than `limit`.
 - __`.isDisused`__
-  - True if the number of uses is at least equal to the `limit`.
+  - True if the number of uses so far is at least equal to `limit`.

 ### `CollectiveUse`